Nico Marquardt: Career

-From 2013 to 2019 Marquardt acted as the Global Advisor for Social Media at Mars One.
-Since 2013 he is CEO of the consulting firm Rabbit.
+Since 2013 Marquardt is CEO of the consulting firm Rabbit.
 As of August 2014 Marquardt has been elected as non-executive director of the local energy and water service company EWP and also as member of the supervisory board for the hospital Forst as well as the hospital Ernst von Bergmann.
 Marquardt co-hosts the podcast Exponential Talk, where he discusses the implications of digital transformation and accelerating change with personalities, including Nobel laureates such as Klaus Hasselmann.

 Political career

 During his final year in high school, Marquardt ran for office in Potsdam as a candidate for the Social Democratic Party of Germany and won.
 This made Marquardt the youngest elected politician of any state capital in Germany.
 In November 2015 Marquardt filed criminal charges against the far-right political party Der Dritte Weg (German for "The Third Path") in Germany on grounds of incitement to hatred.
 In the 2019 elections, he was re-elected and has since served as the deputy chairman of the Committee of Participation, Transparency and Digitalisation and as a member of the Culture Committee.
 Marquardt has been the chairman of the Digitalization Council of the state capital Potsdam since 2022.
 Since 2024 Marquardt is parliamentary leader of the SPD in Potsdam.